shengyuhao/DIVOTrack/README.md

 ```
 ### <a id="dow">Dataset Downloads</a>
-The whole dataset can download from [GoogleDrive](https://drive.google.com/drive/folders/1RCk95TdFv3Tt7gVuyxJasiHG1IPE6jkX?usp=sharing). **Note that, each file needs to unzip by the password.
-You can decompress each `.zip` file in its folder after send us (shengyuhao@zju.edu.cn, gaoangwang@intl.zju.edu.cn) the License in any format.** After that, you should run `generate_ini.py` to generate `seqinfo.ini` file.
+The whole dataset can be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/1RCk95TdFv3Tt7gVuyxJasiHG1IPE6jkX?usp=sharing). **Note that, each file needs to unzip by the password.
+You can decompress each `.zip` file in its folder after sending us (shengyuhao@zju.edu.cn, gaoangwang@intl.zju.edu.cn) the License in any format.** After that, you should run `generate_ini.py` to generate `seqinfo.ini` file.

 ## <a id="det">Training Detector</a>
-The training process of our detector is in `./Training_detector/` and the details can see from  [Training_detector/README.md](https://github.com/shengyuhao/DIVOTrack/tree/main/Training_Detector#readme).
+The training process of our detector is in `./Training_detector/` and the details can be seen from  [Training_detector/README.md](https://github.com/shengyuhao/DIVOTrack/tree/main/Training_Detector#readme).
 ## <a id="sin">Single-view Tracking</a>
-We conducted experiments on DIVOTrack in fix benchmarks:
+We conducted experiments on DIVOTrack in five benchmarks:

 | Benchmark | HOTA ↑ | IDF1 ↑ | MOTA ↑ | MOTP ↑ | MT ↑ | ML ↓ | AssA ↑ | IDSw ↓ | FM ↓ |
 | --------- | ------ | ------ | ------ | ------ | ---- | ---- | ------ | ------ | ---- |